andreasabel/inCode/entry/purely-functional-typed-models.md

     This forces us to be aware of what parameters we have, how they combine, etc.; this is what makes combinators like `recurrent` and `unroll` and `zeroState` reasonable: the *compiler* is able to trace how we move around our parameter and state, so that we don't have to.
-It lets us ask questions like "what is the state, now?" if we needed, or "what is the parameter now?".
-Remember how we were able to trace out the unrolling and zeroing
+It lets us ask *the compiler* questions like "what is the state, now?" if we needed, or "what is the parameter now?".
-    process:

-    ``` {.haskell}
-    ar2                        :: ModelS _ _  Double  Double
-    unrollLast ar2             :: ModelS _ _ [Double] Double
-    zeroState (unrollLast ar2) :: Model  _   [Double] Double
-    ```

-    The fact that this all exists within our language is very powerful.

     We sometimes even gained insight simply from thinking, in advance, what the types of our combinators were.
 And, if we can phrase our combinators in